This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook, stirring occasionally until meat is seared golden brown, around 3-4 minutes.
+• Cook, stirring occasionally until the meat is seared golden brown, around 3-4 minutes.
 Transfer to the slow cooker and repeat with the remaining meat.

 • Cover and cook on HIGH for 20 minutes to thicken up the sauce.